Vansire

-Vansire is a dream pop band from Rochester, Minnesota consisting of Josh Augustin and Sam Winemiller.
+Vansire is an American dream pop band from Rochester, Minnesota, consisting of Josh Augustin and Sam Winemiller.
 They are currently signed to Spirit Goth Records.
 Vansire has performed at ROCKChester and First Avenue, played a live session with Audiotree, and collaborated with artists such as Chester Watson, Jeremiah Jae, and Mick Jenkins.

-History

 Formation

 Vansire formed as band members Josh Augustin (vocals, synths, guitar, and drums) and Sam Winemiller (bass, guitar, and synths) were attending Century High School in Rochester, Minnesota.
 Augustin and Winemiller met while playing together on the school's drumline and continued to find themselves performing together through school activities (such as concert band and pit orchestra), something the duo says contributed to their creative synergy and friendship, which later helped in Vansire's formation.

 In the summer of 2015, Winemiller approached Augustin after practice for the school's drumline with an idea to make a band "that sounds like Mac [DeMarco]".
 The pair's early recordings were made by holding instruments to the internal microphone of an iPad running GarageBand.
 Augustin and Winemiller, initially unsure of what to call their new project, turned to an online random word generator which landed on "vansire", an alternative name for the Marsh mongoose.

 From there, the two continued to record together in their basements, living rooms, and bedrooms under the new Vansire moniker.

+Albums

 Reflections and Reveries and The Rolling, Driftless North (2016 - 2017)

 In August 2016, Vansire self-released their first album, Reflections and Reveries.
 The duo recorded the album entirely in Winemiller's basement in a roughly one-year period from August 2015 to August 2016, and included Winemiller's brother, Issac, on bass for some songs.

 During this time, Augustin began studying at the Oberlin Conservatory of Music and Oberlin College, while Winemiller started at the University of Minnesota.
 Despite the distance, the duo vowed to remain committed to the Vansire project, now describing it as "a long-distance band relationship."